 They also have improved the IR remote learning function.
 I have not had any issues finding a code for my devices, but I tried to teach the Sofabaton X1 commands, which worked for me this time.
 However, learning commands is still imperfect, requiring you to play with the remotes positioning.
 But the Sofabaton X1 was able to learn them successfully.

 Still Not Working

 Ok, so the remote is still not perfect.
 I still don’t have any support for Google Home, and Philips Hue support is still nada.
-But, Sofabaton has explained that they are actively working on the solution, and they hope to have a fix in the coming months.
-So if Sofabaton can get Google Home integration working, I would be willing to unplug my Harmony Hub and move to the Sofabaton X1 full time!
+But, Sofabaton has explained that they are actively working on the solution and hope to have a fix in the coming months.
+So if Sofabaton can get Google Home integration working, I would be willing to unplug my Harmony Hub and move to the Sofabaton X1 full-time!
 You heard me right.
 The Google Home integration is the last hurdle (for me) that Sofabaton needs to meet for me to be content with the remote as a whole.

-Battery life is good, and I charged it once when I got it six weeks ago.
+The battery life is good, and I charged it once when I got it six weeks ago.
 But, as my editor pointed out, this is normal for new devices.
 However, I am still on one battery bar after six weeks.
 So even if I have to charge once per month, that’s pretty impressive.

 Lastly, the remote is tough.
 I recently got a new puppy, and he has had my Sofabaton X1 in his mouth several times with nary a scratch.
 So I can confirm that the finish on the remote is tough as nails.

 As I said earlier, Sofabaton seems committed to working the bugs out of this remote.
 It may take a bit to get there, but I am confident they will.
 I used an early Harmony remote, and it was not good.
 It took Logitech years to get them to the polished form we all remember.
 If we (as users) hadn’t worked with Harmony and stuck with them, they would have folded a long time ago.